The Laughing Housewife

 We fight a lot.
 Squabble, really.
 All day long.
 Who said what to whom about when and why and where.
 Stupid stuff, but we are both easily irritated; and irritating.
 I hang onto him because he fixes the computer and even does it without moaning if it wasn’t me who broke it.
 He moans a lot.
 What I really love about him, though, is his ability to put down the toilet seat and replace the toilet roll.
 Things like that matter after twenty-nine years.
 He is forever leaving love notes for me and being romantic, but I try not to mind.
 I must have not minded it at least twice, because we have two children:

-Born in Johannesburg, he is the first fruit of my loins and Conservative Prime Minister-in-Waiting.
-He is at Lancaster University, studying Politics & Philosophy.
+Born in Johannesburg, he is the first fruit of my loins and Prime Minister-in-Waiting.
+He took Politics & Philosophy at university.
 That’s kind of our fault: the Hub was telling him while he was still in my womb that he was going to university.
 The Hub and I are great believers in getting an education and thinking for yourself and all that junk.
+Now he works as an Assistant Producer for a small TV channel.

 Tory Boy spent his whole life listening to his parents argue about politics and issues of the day and who put the toilet roll tube in the wrong recycling box, so I suppose a career in politics was inevitable, given his megalomaniac tendencies: the first thing he’s going to do when he takes over the world is send all the teachers to Antarctica and put the toilet roll tube wherever he feels like.
 There should have been a swear word-well in that last sentence [put the toilet roll tube wherever he swear word-well feels like] but he’s scared of his father and respects his mother so there isn’t.
 He’s also a good big brother to: